-During the peak cooling season, discomfort at home due to extreme heat makes the air inside top-of-mind for many families.
+During this time of year, discomfort at home due to extreme heat makes the air inside top-of-mind for homeowners.
 Fortunately we have some great methods to help improve your home's overall indoor comfort, some that may even surprise you.

 - Change all your furnace or return air filters.
 Changing those often-overlooked air filters will improve the home's air flow and increase HVAC system efficiency.
 You and your family may even breathe easier with less sneezing.